jprochazk/cbor/README.md

 -   16-bit float (IEEE754 binary16)
 -   Integers larger than 32 bit (BigInt)

-These weren't required in my case, but if you need one or more of these features, submit an [issue](https://github.com/jprochazk/cbor/issues), and I'll implement it! :)
+These weren't required in my case, but they're pretty trivial to add.
+If you need one or more of these features, submit an [issue](https://github.com/jprochazk/cbor/issues).